Investing with LLL

 Politically Exposed Person

-A Politically Exposed Person is an individual, family member or close associate of an individual who holds a prominent public position either domestically or internationally in a government body or international organisation.
+Under the AML/CTF Act we must have procedures to identify whether any individual customer or beneficial owner is a Politically Exposed Person (PEP).
+A PEP is an individual, family member or close associate of an individual who holds a prominent public position either domestically or internationally in a government body or international organisation.
 Examples include politicians, senior government or political party officials, judicial officers, senior military officers, or directors or senior executives from the public service or international organisations.

 The LLL relies upon and contracts with third parties to deliver a number of its services and advises that those parties hold relevant licences and registrations as required under legislation and relevant statutory authorities within Australia.